Apache Spark Compatibility with Hadoop

 In YARN, both the application master and executors run inside the “containers”.
 Once the application has completed YARN has two modes to handle container log.

 i.
 If log aggregation is turned on

-In the case where the log aggregation is turned on using the YARN.log-aggregation-enable config the container logs are copied to HDFS and are deleted from the local machine.
+In the case where we turn the log aggregation on using the YARN.log-aggregation-enable config, the container logs will copy to HDFS and will delete from the local machine.
 And later if we want to view this file from anywhere on cluster use the command:

 yarn logs -applicationId <app ID>

 This command will print out the content from all log files from all containers from given application.